 This is, in its way, precisely what Kermode was getting at when he spoke and then wrote of apocalypse: Here is the sense of an ending, absorbed, through our entertainments, into the dull mundanities of everyday life.
 Death as a metaphor for marriage.
 Death as another chance.
 Death as a chronic condition.

 The atomized End-feeling is not limited to sitcoms.
 You can catch hints of it as well in “Bandersnatch,” the Choose Your Own Adventure–style Black Mirror episode that stubbornly rejects the beginning/middle/end format of the traditional narrative, and that summons, in its way, social media’s endless streams and feeds and flows—a willful end to endings.
-There’s some End-feeling, too, in this moment’s heady barrage of reboots and remakes and revivals—approaches to art that deal with the anxiety of imminent endings by insisting that endings are never, really, final.
-To be a consumer of pop culture at this point is to be constantly mourning lost things—and also to be told, constantly, that the mourning is out of place.
+There’s some End-feeling, too, in this moment’s heady barrage of reboots and remakes and revivals—approaches to art that take on the anxiety of imminent endings by insisting that endings are never, really, final.
+To be a consumer of pop culture at this point is to be constantly mourning lost things—and also to be told, just as constantly, that the mourning is out of place.
 It is never to know, for sure, whether Tony Soprano is actually dead.

 But it is also to know that he has, in some sense, been dead all along.
 One of the first lines of dialogue in The Sopranos finds Tony, the mob boss, attempting to explain to his new psychiatrist why he’d had a panic attack.
 “It’s good to be in something from the ground floor,” Tony muses, ostensibly talking about the family business.
 “I came too late for that, I know.
 But lately I’m getting the feeling that I came in at the end.
 The best is over.”